top of page

 What Exactly is ARV?

 After Repair Value (ARV) is the estimated fair market value of a property after all renovations, repairs, and upgrades have been fully completed.
-It is not what you hope the house will sell for, or what a wholesaler suggests it could be worth; it is a calculated ceiling based on rigorous data analysis.
+It is not what you hope the house will sell for, or what Zillow suggests it could be worth; it is a calculated ceiling based on rigorous data analysis.

 The Formula for Acquisition Success